IsaacWatt-zz/Orb-Game/README.md

 The `ice` constructor uses a function called `updateSprite` which allows the ice to crack when it is hit.
 Ice has a low friction value in its fixture which looks as follows:
 `body:createFixture{shape = poly, density = 0.5, friction = 0.01, restitution = 0.3}`.
-When the Orb hits an ice obsticle, the img property of the ice will be replaced with a slightly more cracked version of the ice img.
+When the Orb hits an ice obstacle, the img property of the ice will be replaced with a slightly more cracked version of the ice img.
 This happens each time the ice is hit.

 ### How to run Orb Game
 To run the orb game, download the [Gideros Package](https://github.com/gideros/gideros/releases) (you will need Gideros Studio and the Gideros Player).
 Then run the `Box2DEx1.gproj` executable.
 From here you can open the Gideros Player, and hit run.